christopherwilches/Autonomous-Trading-System/docs/01_system_architecture.md

   - total runtime converges to the global budget

 output:
-- a ranked set of candidate groups for next week stored in final_groups_db
+- a ranked set of candidate groups stored in the final_groups table
-- final selected group(s) to be used for weekday execution
+- the selected group(s) saved for weekday execution

 ### daily_snapshot
 input: